OpenRiskNet/home/openshift/create-sso.md

 ## Deploy the template

-Depending on the parameters used above you will need to update some of the paramters specified here, notably the passwords (replace 'password' with whtever you used).
+Depending on the parameters used above you will need to update some of the parameters specified here, notably the passwords (replace 'password' with whatever you used).
 May of the values specified below are actually default values so do not actually need to be specified as parameters, but are shown for completeness.
-Im particular you might want to change:
+In particular you might want to change:
-* SSO_SERVICE_USERNAME/SSO_SERVICE_PASSWORD - this is the account applications cna use to register themselves with Keycloak.
+* SSO_SERVICE_USERNAME/SSO_SERVICE_PASSWORD - this is the account applications can use to register themselves with Keycloak.
 * SSO_ADMIN_USERNAME/SSO_ADMIN_PASSWORD - this is the admin account that you will use to log in to Keycloak once it running.

 For now this example uses the basic sso71-https template that uses an in-memory database for persistence.